y0ye/Social-Media/README.md

 # Cat-Posting

 Fun little personal project that I used to explore AWS S3 and build a simple Full-Stack project.
+Still want to spend alot of time on it!

 ## What I used